go-went-gone/Taut-Pad-API/README.md

 # Taut-Pad-API
 <h6>taut: concise</h6>
-A Note Taking REST API with Go.
+Clearer Thoughts through Journalling, Write your clouds with Taut-Pad.
+(A Note Taking REST API)

+Stacks and Tools
+- Golang (Go)
+- MongoDB as database (NoSQL)

+How to run on your local machine:

+-